meenun12/edube/README.md

 # Edube

-This project contains solutions of all the excercise exaplained in Edube
+This project includes solutions for all the exercises explained in Edube.